 Guidelines for Parents

 One of the many changes you will notice as your student goes to college is your changing role in assisting with their disability.
 The Family Education Right to Privacy Act (FERPA) states that all rights regarding information and confidentiality revert to the student when they reach the age of eighteen.
 Institutions of higher education are therefore limited in what they can discuss with parents without a release signed by the student.

 One of the benefits of this situation is that it encourages students to begin to advocate for themselves in the areas affected by their disability.
-Disability Resources staff will need to work directly with the student to receive documentation, determine appropriate accommodations, and notify professors.
+Accessibility and Accommodations staff will need to work directly with the student to receive documentation, determine appropriate accommodations, and notify professors.
 The student is thus encouraged to accept responsibility as well as become an active part of their academic decisions.